raphael2692/cetto/README.md

 ## ⚖️ License

 The library is released under the [MIT License](https://github.com/raphael2692/cetto/blob/main/LICENSE).

+Remember to leave a ⭐ if you find this project useful.

 <!-- ## ✨ Want to build LLM applications with us?